 Fill an old salt or pepper shaker with cornstarch to sprinkle on your roots between shampoos.
 Cornstarch is an excellent, natural, and way cheaper replacement to dry shampoo aerosols.
 It absorbs excess oil from the scalp leaving your hair feeling fresh when you cannot wash your hair.

-Of course, this option is contingent upon the availably of a lake, river, or even the ocean near your campsite.
+Of course, this option is contingent upon the availability of a lake, river, or even the ocean near your campsite.
 But if you can, take a dip without the soap, of course.
 Just being in the water will help to wash away some odor and bacteria.
 The kids will love it, too.
 As always, do a little research if swimming is a part of your itinerary.
 You need to be aware of local wildlife or obstructions that could be dangerous in the water.

 Let’s Camp Clean

 With these simple tips, you can easily keep clean while enjoying the outdoors with the family.
-The best part is that most ideas are eco-friendly and safe for the kids.
+The best part is that most ideas are eco-friendly and safe for kids.
 You can also add many of these items to your pack without them taking up a lot of space.
 Now, go plan your next camping trip and rest assured offensive odors won’t get you kicked out of the tent.